mhelsley/linux/Documentation/trace/ftrace.rst

 starts of pointing to a simple return.
 (Enabling FTRACE will include the -pg switch in the compiling of the kernel.)

-At compile time every C file object is run through the recordmcount program (located in the tools/objtool directory).
+At compile time every C file object is run through objtool's mcount subcommand (located in the tools/objtool directory).
 This program will parse the ELF headers in the C object to find all the locations in the .text section that call mcount.
 Starting with gcc version 4.6, the -mfentry has been added for x86, which